 - Depending on your quality score and Ad Rank (i.e. who has the most relevant ad, landing page, and performance), Google determines which ad to show and where (either four sponsored spots at the top of search results or four after the tenth organic result)

 How much do search ads cost?

-Google Ads is a pay-per-click (PPC) platform so you pay when users interact with your ads.
 Since Google uses an auction system for search ads, there’s no standard price for a campaign.
 To estimate costs for your search campaign and find average cost per click (CPC) for your keywords, use Google Keyword Planner.

 Factors like bid caps and your ads’ quality score affect whether you win the auction.
 The cost depends on factors like how competitive the keyword is and the conversion you want to achieve.